Part of the Accessibility audit

 Should every image have alt text?

-Every informational image should.
-Decorative images that add no meaning should use an empty alt attribute (alt='') so screen readers skip them.
+Every image with meaning should have descriptive alt text.
+Images that are purely decorative (borders, spacers, icons next to text) should use an empty alt tag (alt='') so screen readers skip them.

 How long should alt text be?